What are Gender Support Services (GSS)?

 - Trans advocacy

-- Consulting with friends, family members, or faculty who have questions
+- Consulting with friends, family members, or faculty members who have questions

 - Identifying trans-affirming referrals and providers